 What is there for the elderly and housebound?

 Our housebound members are visited regularly and our Church news is distributed.
-Flowers are also delivered both to celebrate happy occasions and when there is ill health or bereavements.
-During covid, we delivered a small gift and card at Christmas and again at Easter.
+A small gift and card is delivered at Christmas and Easter, cards are also sent out at regular intervals during the year.

 How do we link with other churches?